 Bike Iberia – based in Lisbon but offer to deliver bikes anywhere in Portugal and come with a TripAdvisor certificate of excellence (although some reviews on the same website are more mixed).
-For information on the bicycles they offer, see here.

 Fold’n’Visit – on the northern side of the city centre.
 Offer bike hire – including folding and city/hybrid models – as well as one-day tours of surrounding cities and longer tours of northern Portugal.